-A Minor penalty or, at the discretion of the Referee, a Major penalty and a Game (a) Misconduct penalty, based upon the degree of violence of the impact with the boards, shall be assessed any player who body checks, cross-checks, elbows, charges or trips an opponent in such a manner that causes the opponent to be thrown violently into the boards.
+- (a) A Minor penalty for Boarding or, at the discretion of the Referee, a Major penalty and a Game Misconduct penalty, based upon the degree of violence of the impact with the boards, shall be assessed any player who body checks, cross-checks, elbows, charges or trips an opponent in such a manner that causes the opponent to be thrown violently into the boards.
 If a player is injured a Major penalty and a Game Misconduct penalty must be assessed.

-(b) In divisions of Pee Wee and below and Female Hockey, a Minor penalty or, at the discretion of the Referee, a Major penalty and a Game Misconduct penalty shall be assessed any player who, in the opinion of the Referee, intentionally body checks, bumps, shoves or pushes any opposing player.
+A Match Penalty could also be assessed under this rule. - (b) In divisions of Pee Wee and below and Female Hockey, a Minor penalty for Body Checking or, at the discretion of the Referee, a Major penalty and a Game Misconduct penalty shall be assessed any player who, in the opinion of the Referee, intentionally body checks, bumps, shoves or pushes any opposing player.
 If a player is injured, a Major penalty and a Game Misconduct penalty must be assessed.
 When the offensive player is skating towards the defensive player, the defending player may not hit the offensive player by going in the opposite direction to that player.
 The body contact must be as a result of the movement of the offensive player.
 There must be no action where the offensive player is pushed, checked or shoved into the boards.
 Where, in the opinion of the Referee, accidental contact has taken place, no penalty shall be assessed.
+A Match Penalty could also be assessed under this rule.